Shortform vs. Headway vs. Blinkist: Which is The Best in 2026?

 Articles → Articles on the latest trends and news, which you can also filter by topic.

-Shortform AI → It’s a browser extension that summarizes everything on the internet, from articles and emails to YouTube videos, at a click of a button.
+Shortform AI (desktop-only feature) → It’s a browser extension that summarizes everything on the internet, from articles and emails to YouTube videos, at a click of a button.

 Headway (Beyond Book Summaries)

-Collections and Challenges → Similar to Shortform, Headway also offers curated lists of book summaries, either to improve a specific skill or to get better at a particular area.
-And they also have Challenges — to track your progress on different areas.
+Collections → Similar to Shortform, Headway also offers curated lists of book summaries, either to improve a specific skill or to get better at a particular area.

 Blinkist (Beyond Book Summaries)